tthtlc/quest4science/_posts/2025-10-19-science-what-happens-if-you-drop.md

 <!-- Image Description: An artistic illustration showing a smartphone falling through Earth's atmosphere from space, with layers of atmosphere visible and the phone glowing due to friction and heat. -->

-# What Happens If You Drop Your Phone From Space?

 ## The wild science behind a falling phone

 *By Peter Teoh, Science Writer*